 REA MORE: Gaddi Kutta – The Himalayan Sheepdog

 1. Indian Spitz

 Highlights: Affectionate, Playful, Energetic.

 From the spitz group, the Indian Spitz is like the Indian cousin of the Pomeranian.
-They’re so similar that many people erroneously call them Pomeranians.
-And just like the Poms, the Indian Spitz are some of India’s most beloved.
+They’re so similar that many often erroneously call them Pomeranians.
+And just like the Poms, the Indian Spitz are some of India’s most beloved dog breeds.